 - Pay SEVIS Fee—The United States Department of Homeland Security has implemented a one-time SEVIS Fee for all F-1 and J-1 visa applicants.
-Please check Illinois Tech's International Center website for details.
+Please check Illinois Tech's Office of Global Services website for details.

 - Contact the nearest U.S. embassy or consulate to schedule a visa appointment.
 To find the nearest embassy, please the U.S. embassy database website.